Antoine-Rzepa/alternance_typescript_intro/README.md

 Que signifie l'option `--save-dev` ?

+--save-dev adds the third-party package to the package's development dependencies.
+It won't be installed when someone runs npm install directly to install your package.
+It's typically only installed if someone clones your source repository first and then runs npm install in it.

 Initialisez ensuite le fichier de configuration `tsconfig.json` :

 `npx tsc --init --rootDir src --outDir build --esModuleInterop --lib es6 --module commonjs --allowJs true --noImplicitAny true`